AmiraBasyouni/react-diagram-schema/ROADMAP.md

 - IDE integrations
 - Linting/code auditing use cases

 These are ideas we're considering or exploring.
-If you'd like to help shape them — through feedback or contribution — feel free to open an issue or PR.
+If you'd like to help shape them through feedback or contribution, feel free to open an issue or PR.